The Crossing Guard: Critical reception

-The film received generally positive reviews with the review tallying website Rotten Tomatoes reporting a score of 75% based on 28 reviews.
+The film received generally positive reviews with the review tallying website Rotten Tomatoes reporting a score of 76% based on 29 reviews.

+Roger Ebert found the midnight conversation in a diner between Freddy and Mary, where they talk over their life together, as having an "eerie resonance" to the actors real-life past relationship.
+The acting overall is "wonderful" but Nicholson's presence is "too commanding on the screen to be squeezed inside Freddy," Ebert wrote.
+Nonetheless, with this film and The Indian Runner, he asserts that Sean Penn proves he's a "genuine director."

 Box office

 Despite the positive critical reception, the film grossed only $868,979 in the United States and Canada.
 It grossed $7 million worldwide, against a budget of $9 million.